Trilarion/opensourcegames/entries/xconq.md

 - Code language: C++
 - Code license: GPL-2.0

-General strategy game system.
-Historic.
 One of the first such projects.
 See also https://github.com/brentjohnson/xconq

 ## Building